signalpoint/views_infinite_scroll/README.md

 ```

-Warning, the `pages_allowed` value must be greater than or equal to 2.
+WARNING, the `pages_allowed` value must be greater than or equal to 2.